ckincaid17/cs106a-summer-2018/README.md

 compile.py - the template compilation script
 ```

-(Note: for hosting on Stanford servers, it's easiest to symlink from the course's WWW/ folder to the above WWW/ folder)
+(Note: for hosting on Stanford servers, it's easiest to clone this whole folder in the AFS course directory and then symlink from the course's WWW/ folder to the cloned WWW/ folder)

 ## Editing
 Within `templates`, there are subfolders for exam pages, assignment pages, and